 I never understand when I hear party planners say that they don’t like doing boy’s parties.
 This is the most fun I have ever had planning and executing a dessert table.
 Ever.
 Without the constraints of having to make something beautiful, I think I actually ended up with something that was oddly and grossly beautiful.

-There's the Edible Details cupcake toppers, and cake topper below it.
-I think you're supposed to lie them flat but I wanted to show them off.
+Here is a close up of the Edible Details cupcake toppers, and the cake topper below it.
+I think you’re supposed to lay them flat but I wanted to show them off!

 For the mousse, I did a replica (or a really gross version) of this bumble bee dessert.
-The bugs are made out of dried mangos, mulberries and raisons.
+The bugs are made out of dried mangoes, mulberries and raisins.

 I promise this is not a typo below.
-I was trying to do a fun play on died fruit instead of dried fruit.
+I was trying to do a fun play on “dried fruit” with “died fruit”.
 But after I saw the photos, I realized how many people will probably think I just made an error.
-LOL Those are Catherine's sugar cookies topped with dried fruit bugs.
-Andrew's placemat inspired to recreate this photo into a dessert.
+LOL Those are Catherine’s sugar cookies topped with dried fruit bugs.
+Andrew’s placemat illustrations inspired me to recreate this photo into a dessert.

 I loved making these chocolate “hive pieces.”
 I found this photo and immediately knew I would do a version of the topper for a bug-themed table.
 I basically just melted chocolate wafers, added in a little oil to thin it and then poured it over bubble wrap.
 A couple of hours in the fridge and it was ready!